AlexaCai/myFlix-client/README.md

 All views have been coded to be responsive, using a combination of React Bootstrap and SCSS.

-## API and React
+## Technical aspects

-The application is powered by an API built with the Express framework.
-This API is hosted on the Heroku platform  and allows different types of requests from *myFlix* app (get movies and users data, allows user to update info, allows user to delete account, etc...).
-For more information on the API used, please consult the API document [documentation.html](https://github.com/AlexaCai/movie-api/tree/main/public).
+The application is powered by an API built with Express framework.
+This API is hosted on Heroku and allows different types of requests from *myFlix* app (get movies and users' data, allows users to update info, allows users to delete account, etc.).
+For more information on the API used, ([see the README in the following repository](https://github.com/AlexaCai/movie-api)).

 The frontend of *myFlix* app uses React.
-The different React components have been created following industry standards for project folders and files structure.
-All the app components are in the *src* > *components* folder.
+The different React components have been created following industry standards.
+Along with React, HTML, CSS, JavaScript and React Bootstrap have also been used.

 ## App dependencies

-The following dependencies are required for the *myFlix* app to work:
+The following dependencies are required for the *myFlix* fronttend logic to work:

 For codes
  - React
  - React-dom
  - React-router
  - React-router-dom
  - Prop-types

- For styling

  - Bootstrap
  - React-bootstrap

  For devDependencies
  - Parcel
  - @parcel/transformer-sass